DriveON: Emissions and safety inspection program

 Emissions and safety inspections for heavy-duty diesel commercial, light-duty and passenger motor vehicles have been combined into a single digital program called DriveON.

 - save commercial motor vehicle owners time and money

 - reduce harmful emissions

 - ensure vehicles are safe for our roads

-The DriveON program has been rolled out to facilities that previously tested emissions only and will be followed by motor vehicle inspection stations later this year.
-Existing motor vehicle safety inspections stations will be contacted to explain the transition process, beginning late Summer 2022.
+The DriveON program has been rolled out to facilities that previously tested emissions only and will be followed by motor vehicle inspection stations.
+Existing motor vehicle inspection stations will be contacted to explain the transition process, beginning fall 2023.

-Get an emissions test for a heavy commercial vehicle
+Get an emissions test for a heavy-duty diesel commercial motor vehicle

-Emissions tests for heavy diesel commercial motor vehicles must be performed by a certified technician at a vehicle inspection centre that has entered into an agreement with the Ontario government.
+Emissions tests for heavy-duty diesel commercial motor vehicles must be performed by a certified technician at a vehicle inspection centre that has entered into an agreement with the Ontario government.
 These private operators:

 - set their own fees